How probiotics can boost your health

 - Aid weight loss

-Harvard Medical School, in a summary on probiotics in 2015, stated:
+Harvard Medical School, in summary on probiotics in 2015, stated:

 “A growing body of scientific evidence suggests that you can treat and even prevent some illnesses with foods and supplements containing certain kinds of live bacteria.

-“Some digestive disease specialists are recommending them for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
+“Some digestive disease specialists recommend them for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
 Since the mid-1990s, clinical studies suggest that probiotic therapy can help treat several gastrointestinal ills, delay the development of allergies in children, and treat and prevent vaginal and urinary infections in women.”